Site Section Links

 and prophecies of a coming savior and a restoration, there are

-several plausible reasons why he selected the combination of that time
+several plausible reasons why he selected the combination of that point in time

 and the culture of Israel.
 But this CANNOT legitimately be taken to be